irgolic/AutoPR/README.md

 ### `autopr`

-This folder contains a collection of Python files and subfolders that serve various purposes.
-The "actions" folder contains files that define specific actions and utilities for automation tasks.
-The "models" folder contains code files related to a project, defining data models and handling workflow execution.
-The "services" folder contains files that provide services for managing actions, interacting with APIs, and executing workflows.
-The "workflows" folder contains scripts and YAML files for loading and collecting workflows.
-The other files in the folder configure logging, define entry points for GitHub Actions workflows, and provide default settings and trigger configurations.
-Overall, this folder supports automation, integration, and management of various tasks and processes.
+This folder contains a collection of Python files and folders that implement various actions and services for an automated process.
+The files define classes and methods for tasks such as running commands, publishing comments, committing changes, crawling folders, generating prompts, reading and writing files, and setting issue titles.
+The folder also includes files for configuring logging, defining models and configurations, and handling triggers and workflows.
+Overall, the folder provides reusable components for building automation tasks and demonstrates the usage of libraries like pydantic, asyncio, and openai.

 ### `entrypoint.sh`